 Your legal rights

 GDPR gives you the right to access information held about you.
-Your right of access can be exercised in accordance with the GDPR.

 You have the right to request by contacting email@example.com.

 · information about how your personal data is processed;

 · an immediate correction to your personal data.

 · raise an objection about how your personal data is processed;

 · request that your personal data is erased if there is no longer a justification for it;

 · ask that the processing of your personal data is restricted in certain circumstances;